KSP-KOS/KOS/doc/source/language/user_functions.rst

     function hi { print "hello". }

-Functions are presumed to have scope local to the location where they are declareed when the explicit local scope keyword is missing.
+Functions are presumed to have scope local to the location where they are declared when the explicit local scope keyword is missing.

-At the moment, it is redundant to mention the ``local`` keyword, althogh it is allowed.
+At the moment, it is redundant to mention the ``local`` keyword, although it is allowed.

 It is best to just leave all the optional keywords of and merely say ``function`` by itself.